 The need for further training and advice expressed by the interviewees relates both to the basics of the RDM and to practical assistance in day-to-day research (e.g. in connection with data management plans, grant applications, publishing and quoting) and legal issues (intellectual property rights, licences, anonymization, etc.).

 Technical expectations and wishes were also expressed in the interviews.
 Half of the interviewees, for example, spoke out in favour of setting up a TU-owned data repository for the secure and long-term storage of research data.
 In the online survey, too, most respondents indicated a central data archive of their own institution as the preferred type of archive, followed by international subject-specific data archives for sharing research data.
 In addition, repeated interest was expressed in an institutional code repository (e.g. GitLab) at the TU Wien.
-This need was recently confirmed by numerous entries in the TU.it Wish-Portal.
+This need was recently confirmed by numerous entries in the TU.it Wish-Portal, opens an external URL in a new window.

 Technische Universität Wien